Take a look inside 5 images

 Bottom Line: While some models are lower resolution and less appealing, Corinth is still a no-brainer for supplying mostly clear, professional 3D models for deep investigation.

 Teachers can use Corinth in several ways.
 Corinth recently partnered with Dr. Michael Carter to offer hundreds of premade lesson plans within curricula for six years of middle and high school science classes.
-These lesson plans include interactive 3D models as well as images, activities, and links to many external resources, some of which are free and some are paid.
+These lesson plans include interactive 3D models as well as images, activities, and links to many external resources, some of which are free and some paid.
 Teachers can find applicable lessons while browsing but can also search the site by author, subject, grade, standard, textbook correlation, and type to discover models and other materials to integrate into their regular lessons.

 Students can also explore any content that relates to their current assignment: reading the background information, manipulating the models, and becoming creators by using the augmented reality feature to create their own photos or videos.
 Teachers can include the models in their PowerPoint or Keynote slides as they teach a lesson to the whole class.
 They can also create and publish their own interactive ebooks, lesson plans, or presentations, or show augmented reality pictures or videos to students.

-There are quite a number of videos on their YouTube channel describing how to make the most of the features, as well as tutorials and classroom tips contained within the product itself.
+There are quite a number of videos on the developers' YouTube channel describing how to make the most of the features, as well as tutorials and classroom tips contained within the product itself.
 Corinth is integrated into G Suite and Google Classroom for more assessment options, and recently announced a partnership with Unity that will allow students and teachers to create their own VR, AR, and 3D content.
 Once this is enabled, the project options will be virtually endless.

 Corinth, formerly known as Lifeliqe, is a learning and productivity platform using over 1,100 interactive 3D models, incorporating elements of augmented reality (AR) and virtual reality (VR).
 Using the professional-grade models of the Corinth Classroom, it features subjects including biology, paleontology, physics, geometry, culture, and more.
 The interface includes 620 total lesson plans that cover the 3D models, deep-zoom images, videos, and animations.
 Students and teachers can browse by topic or search by keyword for content, tap on a model, and see close-up views of meiosis, prehistoric mammals, flowers, artesian wells, sulfur dioxide, refraction, icosahedrons, and even Stonehenge.
 The model interfaces can be set to English, Spanish, or both.
 Each model also includes a detailed introduction with encyclopedic facts, and students can make their own notes on the model.
 Students can rotate each model in every direction and zoom in and out.
 Using the AR feature, students can take photos or videos of the models with themselves or their surroundings.